 Joints need motion to stay healthy.
-Long periods of inactivity cause the arthritic joint to stiffen and the adjoining tissue to atrophy (waste away).
-A moderate exercise program that includes low-impact aerobics and power and strength training has benefits for patients with osteoarthritis, even if exercise does not slow down the disease progression.
-Exercise helps:
+Long periods of inactivity cause the arthritic joint to stiffen and the adjoining tissue to waste away (atrophy).
+A moderate exercise program that includes low-impact aerobics and power and strength training has benefits for people with osteoarthritis.
+Even light-intensity exercise can help prevent osteoarthritis progression and disability.

 Three types of exercise are best for people with osteoarthritis: